SvenMichaelKlose/tre/README.md

 # Overview

+DO NOT TRY OUT TRÉ RIGHT NOW!

+It's broken until it's been moved on top of Common Lisp.

 This is tré, a metamorphic transpiler for a dialect of the Lisp family of programming languages.
 It can generate C, ECMAScript/JavaScript, PHP and a dedicated bytecode.
 Except for